-Your windshield and windows are not just a means for you to look out into the world while you drive your car — it is also the means for other people to look into your vehicle.
-Few car owners appreciate how much better their car will look if they only pay enough attention to their windows every now and then.
+Your windshield and windows are not just a means for you to look out into the world while you drive your car — it is also enables other people to look into your vehicle.
+Few car owners appreciate how much better their car will look if they only pay enough attention to their windows now and then.
 Yes, cleaning your car windows properly will prolong your DIY cleaning job by a couple of minutes, but once you see the results, you will never regret that you took the extra time.

 Whether your car windows are tinted or clear, it is advisable for you to invest sufficient time and effort into keeping them clean constantly.
 Just like the rest of your car’s exterior, it is subjected to everyday wear and tear.
 Weather conditions will also adversely affect your car windows’ pristine looks, and the occasional unfortunate bird dropping will make it look even worse.

 You might ask: what’s the best way to clean my car windows?
 Some car owners will tell you that a homemade solution of vinegar and water is the best way to get the job done.
 While this may work, it is still best to use a commercial glass cleaning product that can deliver consistent results and really bring out the shine of your reflective surfaces.
 Keep away from ammonia-based glass cleaners as these tend to harm your car’s sensitive materials, such as glass, vinyl, leather, and rubber.